Geometric Criteria for Essential Self-Adjointness of Discrete Hodge Laplacians on Weighted Simplicial Complexes: Introduction

-In the graph case ($n=1$), \cite{AnTo} introduced the notion of \emph{$\chi$-completeness}, a geometric criterion ensuring ESA of the Gauss--Bonnet operator $D = d + \delta$ and the associated Laplacian $L = D^2$.
-This idea was later extended to 2-dimensional triangulations \cite{BSJ, Che} and magnetic graphs \cite{ABDE}.
-We also note that a more general framework for essential self-adjointness of Hodge Laplacians on abstract simplicial complexes has been developed in \cite{BaKe}, where the authors introduce intrinsic-metric criteria.
-In particular, Proposition~4.12 and Theorem~4.11 of that work establish essential self-adjointness under the assumption that there exists an intrinsic metric with finite distance balls and bounded jump size.
-As indicated in the remark following Theorem~4.11 therein and by analogy with Theorem~11.31 in \cite{KLW} this metric condition is expected to be equivalent to $\chi$-completeness in the setting of weighted simplicial complexes.
-Consequently, our Theorems \ref{thm:global} and \ref{thm:local-level} can be viewed as concrete realizations of the more abstract criterion in \cite[Prop.~4.12]{BaKe}.
+A more general framework for essential self-adjointness of Hodge Laplacians on abstract simplicial complexes has been developed in \cite{BaKe}, where the authors introduce intrinsic-metric criteria.
+In particular, \cite[Theorem~4.11 (Gaffney-type theorem)]{BaKe} establishes essential self-adjointness under the assumption that all metric balls are finite for a certain intrinsic metric on the simplicial complex; the proof goes through \cite[Proposition~4.12]{BaKe}, which is the abstract criterion for general intrinsic pseudo-metrics.
+As indicated in the remark following \cite[Theorem~4.11]{BaKe}, the cut-off function approach of \cite{AnTo} is equivalent to the existence of an intrinsic metric with finite distance balls, via \cite[Theorem~11.31]{KLW}.
+Therefore, our results are \emph{compatible with} the framework of \cite{BaKe}, and Theorems~\ref{thm:global} and~\ref{thm:local-level} can be viewed as concrete realizations of an approach sharing the same spirit as \cite[Proposition~4.12]{BaKe}; however, the precise equivalence between $\chi$-completeness and intrinsic-metric completeness in the setting of weighted simplicial complexes remains conjectural in the present generality and is not established in this paper.

+The basic framework on which we build --- weighted oriented simplicial complexes, cochain spaces, coboundary and codifferential operators, and their closability --- was developed by the present authors in \cite{EJ}, to which we refer the reader for proofs of the foundational results we use freely in Section~\ref{sec:operators}.

+\begin{remark}[Relation with the intrinsic-metric approach of {\cite{BaKe}}] The results of~\cite{BaKe} are established for general abstract simplicial complexes via intrinsic metrics, whereas our results are tailored to \emph{clique complexes} arising from weighted graphs.
+In our setting, cut-off functions are defined on vertices and extended to simplices by averaging (Section~\ref{sec:preliminaries}), giving a computable geometric criterion.
+The two approaches are compatible --- both yield essential self-adjointness --- but neither subsumes the other in general.
+More precisely: we expect that an intrinsic metric with finite balls and bounded jump size does not in general yield a plateau cut-off sequence satisfying our energy bounds, and conversely that $\chi$-completeness does not in general produce an intrinsic metric in the sense of~\cite{BaKe}; however, we do not have explicit counterexamples for either direction, and the precise relationship between the two notions on weighted clique complexes remains an open problem. \end{remark}